Recipes » Appetizers » Whipped Ricotta With Brown Butter Sage & Honey

 A staple appetizer at one of my favorite restaurants in my hometown is Ricotta with Honey and Thyme.
 It’s SO awesome.
 This is my take on that dish with a fall flare.
 Whipped ricotta is even lighter and fluffier, and the sage that’s been gently fried in brown butter is extra delicious.

-I love serving whipped ricotta as an appetizer with crusty bread or crostini (or Homemade Parker House Rolls)!
+I love serving whipped ricotta as an appetizer with crusty bread or crostini (or Parker House Rolls)!
 It looks like you spent hours making this appetizer when it really took you just a few minutes.
 Holiday entertaining made easy!

 Ingredients for Whipped Ricotta